feincms/feincms3/docs/index.rst

 may be composed of text blocks with images and videos interspersed throughout.
 Those content elements are called plugins [#]_.

-django-mptt_ provides a smart way to efficiently fetch tree-shaped data in a relational database.
-Since version 0.8.x (the current django-mptt_ release at the time of writing) django-mptt_ comes with a a graphical changelist replacement which offers a drag-drop interface for rearranging nodes in a tree [#]_.
+django-cte-forest_ provides a smart way to efficiently fetch tree-shaped data in a relational database supporting Common Table Expressions [#]_.

 feincms3 has the following main parts:

-- A base class for your own **pages** model if you want to use django-mptt_ to build a hierarchical page tree.
+- A base class for your own **pages** model if you want to use django-cte-forest_ to build a hierarchical page tree.
 - Model **mixins** for common tasks such as building navigation menus from a page tree, multilingual sites and sites with differing templates on different parts of the site.